Maintaining the Health of Your Radiology Information System (RIS)

 Many facilities do not have the resources to dedicate a full-time employee to keep the RIS up to date.
-The task is often delegated to managers who are already working full-time managing their team or even IT staff who don’t have the background or expertise necessary to correctly determine which codes should be linked to which procedures.
-I’ve seen both of these situations in my work with clients.
+The task is often delegated to managers who are already working full-time managing their team or even IT staff who may not have the background or expertise necessary to correctly determine which codes should be linked to which procedures.
+At Panacea, we have seen both of these situations in our work with clients.

 So, what is a facility to do?
 At the very least, you need to make a comprehensive, end-to-end review of your RIS an annual occurrence.
-To help you get started, I’ve pulled together the reasons why an annual review is so important, what you should consider in a review, and what your end goals should be.
+To help you get started, we’ve pulled together the reasons why an annual review is so important, what you should consider in a review and what your end goals should be.

 Your RIS is far from static.
 Between the potential for quarterly code updates as well as annual updates and adjustments such as new services or procedures, frequent changes are inevitable.
 Checking your RIS each year provides the opportunity to make sure all of these adjustments have been made properly and are working together as they should be.
 It also ensures that you catch any mistakes within the year so that you can make any claim corrections if needed.

-This need for yearly review is highlighted well by a situation I saw where the RIS was incorrectly set up to only drop one code for any bilateral tests or procedures.
-It was a two-for-one special anytime the facility did a bilateral test or procedure!
-They weren’t doing annual RIS reviews, so they didn’t find this mistake for 3.5 years, and it likely cost them millions of dollars in reimbursement.
+This need for yearly review is demonstrated well by a situation our experts encountered where the RIS was incorrectly set up to only drop one code for any bilateral tests or procedures.
+In other words, it was a two-for-one special anytime the facility did a bilateral test or procedure.
+They weren’t doing annual RIS reviews, so they didn’t notice this mistake for over 3 years, and it likely cost them millions of dollars in reimbursement.

-The moral of this story is to make sure you’re doing a thorough RIS review at least once a year.
+The moral of this story?
+Make sure you are conducting a thorough RIS review at least once a year.

 When you’re conducting a review, it’s important to go into it knowing what to look for.
-So, when you dive into your annual RIS review, what do you need to consider?
-There’s a reason you shouldn’t be leaving this check to your IT department…
+So, when you dive into your annual RIS review, what areas do you need to consider?
+Below are some key points to help structure your approach.

 The End Goal

 Of course, the end goal of any RIS review is identifying and correcting issues to ensure you’re not creating any reimbursement or compliance problems.
-Here are several guiding principles as you pursue this goal to ensure a healthy RIS:
+Here are several guiding principles to keep in mind as you pursue the goal of maintaining a healthy RIS: